You have the right to choose where you have your NHS treatment.

 A quick surgical procedure to straighten the nasal septum – the partition between the two cavities – to improve airflow.
 The surgery can take place under local or general anaesthetic.

-There are three sets of turbinate bones in the nose: inferior, middle and superior turbinates.
+There are usually three sets of turbinate bones in the nose: inferior, middle and superior turbinates.
 Enlargement of these may cause nasal obstruction.
 Reduction in the size of the turbinates improves nasal breathing.